-There are practices that should be considered when using multiple measures to identify students for special services.
+Consider these practices when using multiple measures to identify students for special services.
 If you design and use a matrix and the scores are combined that result in one number, you lose some valuable information about a child's strengths, which guides future programming.
 However, the use of matrices may be more efficient in larger school districts (see references).

-- 1. Do not add scores together as they are typically reported because instruments may be reported on different measurement scales (e.g., percentiles on one instrument and raw scores on another instrument). - 2.
+- 1. Do not add scores together if instruments are commonly reported on different measurement scales (e.g., percentiles on one instrument and raw scores on another instrument). - 2.
 Do not compare test results on different tests before you convert them to a standard score (such as a z-score or national curve equivalent score).
-A common method for putting all data on the same scale is to convert everything to a z score.
+A common method for putting all data on the same scale is to convert everything to a z-score.
 The z-score is a common yard stick for all types of data.
 Information about these conversions can be found on the Internet.